habitat-sh/habitat/www/source/tutorials/getting-started-process-build.html.md

 To show the portability of Habitat, you will export and run a Habitat service from within a Docker container through the following steps:

 1. If you are not in the studio environment, change over to your plan directory and enter the studio.
+(Remember to replace `myorigin` with the name of the origin key you created during `hab setup`.
+For the examples in this tutorial, it will be set to "myorigin")

         cd ~/plans/mytutorialapp
         hab studio -k myorigin enter